OpenHD/FPVue_RK3566/README.md

 ### Allwinner A733 experimental mode

-To use the GStreamer based decoder on an Allwinner A733 device:
+A placeholder V4L2-based path can be enabled on Allwinner A733 devices:

 ```
-fpvue --aw-display --gst-udp-port 5600 \
+fpvue --aw-display --gst-udp-port 5600
-      --aw-decoder gstomxvideodec --aw-sink autovideosink
 ```

-The `--aw-decoder` and `--aw-sink` options allow testing different hardware decoder elements and video sinks (for example `v4l2slh264dec` or `kmssink`).
+The implementation currently only logs that it was invoked; decoding and display via V4L2/KMS are still TODO.

 ### Known issues